mattlqx/claude-code-ollama-proxy/README.md

 - gemini-2.5-pro-preview-03-25
 - gemini-2.0-flash

+#### Ollama Models
+The following Ollama models are supported with automatic `ollama/` prefix handling:
+- llama3
+- llama3:8b
+- llama3:70b
+- llama2
+- mistral
+- mistral:instruct
+- mixtral
+- mixtral:instruct
+- phi3:mini
+- phi3:medium

 ### Model Prefix Handling
 The proxy automatically adds the appropriate prefix to model names:
 - OpenAI models get the `openai/` prefix
 - Gemini models get the `gemini/` prefix
+- Ollama models get the `ollama/` prefix
-- The BIG_MODEL and SMALL_MODEL will get the appropriate prefix based on whether they're in the OpenAI or Gemini model lists
+- The BIG_MODEL and SMALL_MODEL will get the appropriate prefix based on whether they're in the OpenAI, Gemini, or Ollama model lists

 For example:
 - `gpt-4o` becomes `openai/gpt-4o`
 - `gemini-2.5-pro-preview-03-25` becomes `gemini/gemini-2.5-pro-preview-03-25`
+- `llama3` becomes `ollama/llama3`
 - When BIG_MODEL is set to a Gemini model, Claude Sonnet will map to `gemini/[model-name]`
+- When BIG_MODEL is set to an Ollama model, Claude Sonnet will map to `ollama/[model-name]`

 ### Customizing Model Mapping